defano/jmonet/README.md

 * Offers a standard suite of paint tools with common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
 * Painting canvas supports undo and redo operations on all paint tool changes.
-* Includes affine transform tools including flip, quadrant rotate, free-rotate, and shear.
+* Includes affine and non-affine transform tools including flip, rotate, shear, perspective and projection.
 * Painted images are scalable (displayed within a scrollable pane) and tools can be snapped to a grid.
-* Lightweight toolkit integrates easily into Swing and JavaFX applications and has no transitive dependencies.
+* Lightweight toolkit integrates easily into Swing and JavaFX applications.
-* Backed by a standard, Java `BufferedImage`; easy to import existing images or save changes.
+* All operations are backed by a standard Java `BufferedImage`; easy to import existing images and save changes.

 ## Paint Tools